expo/expo/docs/pages/versions/unversioned/sdk/device.md

 title: Device
 ---

-Provide information of devices on the application.
+Provide an API to play with the device's system physical information that uniquely associated with the device's hardware and software properties.

 ## Installation